apache/spark/docs/ml-migration-guide.md

  restriction is lifted so `Imputer` can handle all numeric types.
 * [SPARK-23469](https://issues.apache.org/jira/browse/SPARK-23469):
-In Spark 3.0, the `HashingTF` Transformer uses a corrected implementation of the murmur3 hash function to hash elements to vectors. `HashingTF` fits with Spark 3.0 will map elements to different positions in vectors than in Spark 2.
+In Spark 3.0, the `HashingTF` Transformer uses a corrected implementation of the murmur3 hash function to hash elements to vectors. `HashingTF` in Spark 3.0 will map elements to different positions in vectors than in Spark 2.
 However, `HashingTF` created with Spark 2.x and loaded with Spark 3.0 will still use the previous hash function and will not change behavior.
 * [SPARK-28969](https://issues.apache.org/jira/browse/SPARK-28969):
-The `setClassifier` method in Pyspark's `OneVsRestModel` has been removed in 3.0 for parity with the Scala implementation.
+The `setClassifier` method in PySpark's `OneVsRestModel` has been removed in 3.0 for parity with the Scala implementation.
 Callers should not need to set the classifier in the model after creation.
 * [SPARK-25790](https://issues.apache.org/jira/browse/SPARK-25790):